Sridhar-s-12/Ecsploitable/README.md

 This project is intended for educational purposes only.
 Use it in a controlled environment and ensure you comply with all applicable laws.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.
+Please ensure proper attribution when using or sharing content from this repository.

 ## Support